byu-oit/terraform-documentation/doc/architecture/adr/0002-pull-acs-info-out-of-modules.md

 ## Decision Outcome

-Chosen option: "Pull acs-info out of modules", because  comes out best (see below).
+Chosen option: "Pull acs-info out of modules", because it was the best option based on an analysis of pros and cons (see below).

 <!-- ### Positive Consequences optional -->